cozy-creator/carton/README.md

 The prerquisites are the same as Sui's, So if you have Sui installed on your machine already you can skip this step.

-If you do not have Sui installed, use the like below to learn how to install them:
+If you do not have Sui installed, use the link below to learn how to install them:

 https://docs.sui.io/build/install#prerequisites